 Golden Eagles extend shutout, unbeatean streaks to seven

 Golden Eagles set school record with fifth consecutive shutout

 Defending BIG EAST champs poised for another title run in 2014

 Over half of MU men's soccer team recognized by the league office

 GoMarquette.com features a one-on-one summer sit-down with men's soccer coach Louis Bennett.

 Marquette men's soccer gathered to learn their draw for 2013 NCAA College Cup on Monday, Nov.
 18, 2013.

 Highlights and post-match comments from coach Louis Bennett and freshman Louis Bennett II following Marquette's 4-1 win over Drake on Sept.
 8, 2013 at Valley Fields.

-Under Bennett's direction, Marquette climbed as high as No. 2 (Soccer America) -- the highest ranking in program history -- in the national polls after the squad reeled off 12 consecutive victories to open the 2012 campaign, including a thrilling 3-2 win over then No. 2-ranked Connecticut at Valley Fields on Oct.
+Under Bennett's direction, the Golden Eagles climbed as high as No. 2 (Soccer America) -- the highest ranking in program history -- in the national polls after the squad reeled off 12 consecutive victories to open the 2012 campaign, including a thrilling 3-2 win over then No. 2-ranked Connecticut at Valley Fields on Oct.
 6.

 A native of Great Britain, Bennett has over 30 years of experience as a player and coach.
 He played collegiate soccer at Crewe & Alsager College in England, helping win the British Colleges National Championship in 1982.
 He was also honored as a Great Britain Colleges International Player for three years.
 Bennett played professional soccer for seven years in the U.S., including three seasons with the Milwaukee Wave of the NPSL (1985-87) and he has made “The Good City” his home ever since.